 Willem Janszoon Blaeu: Nassovia Comitatus.

 Old coloured map of Nassau, Rheinland-Pfalz, Hessen.
-Printed in Amsterdam by Blaeu in 1635.
+Printed in Amsterdam by Blaeu circa 1635.

 Germany - Blaeu, Willem Janszoon - Nassovia Comitatus